Scott Lee Kimball: Apprehension

-Thatcher went to talk to Lori McLeod, who seemed nervous but agreed to come to the police station for an interview.
-From there, she called her husband with the speakerphone on so Thatcher could listen, claiming she was at home in the bathroom.
-She also lied to Kimball about the police.
+Thatcher went to talk to Lori McLeod, who agreed to come to the police station for an interview.
+From there, she called her husband on speakerphone so Thatcher could listen, claiming she was at home in the bathroom.
 Kimball asked her to get some of his work mail, and the call ended.
 After the conversation, Thatcher asked what Kimball did for a living.
-McLeod told him her estranged husband worked for the FBI, the first time the detective had heard about that, recounting the badge he had showed her and the times she had seen other FBI agents giving him envelopes stuffed with cash.
+McLeod told him he worked for the FBI.
 Thatcher suspected Kimball might be impersonating an agent as part of his sophisticated scams.

 McLeod also told Thatcher about Kaysi's disappearance, and her growing suspicions that Kimball was responsible.
-Further investigation after the interview led Thatcher to talk to detectives in Louisville, near Boulder, about the incident with Justin.
-In March he called the FBI to alert them about Kimball's possible impersonation.
-He was connected to Schlaff, who sarcastically expressed surprise at news that his former informant might be involved in more check-related criminal activity, but also mentioned Marcum's disappearance.
+Further investigation after the interview led Thatcher to talk to detectives in Louisville, Colorado about the incident with Justin.
+In March, he called the FBI to alert them about Kimball's possible impersonation.
+He was connected to Schlaff, who sarcastically expressed surprise at news that his former informant might be involved in more check-related criminal activity.
 After Thatcher informed Schlaff about Kaysi McLeod also going missing shortly after last being seen in Kimball's presence, the two realized that in addition to being a con artist and forger Kimball might also be a serial killer.

-Thatcher and another FBI agent, Jonny Grusing, met to build a case against Kimball, whose exact whereabouts they still did not know.
-They were preparing an arrest warrant for his many probation violations when they managed to talk to Brett Kimball, who told them that his brother had given him some guns, which would have been illegal to possess.
-This was an additional charge in itself, and the FBI immediately put the warrant out.
+Thatcher and another FBI agent, Jonny Grusing, met to build a case against Kimball.
+They were preparing an arrest warrant for his many probation violations when they talked to Brett Kimball, who told them that his brother had given him some guns, which would have been illegal for him to possess.
+This was an additional charge, and the FBI immediately put the warrant out.

 From Lori McLeod, Grusing and Thatcher got Kimball's new cell phone number.
 The FBI traced it to a neighborhood in Riverside, California, where he had been living with the girlfriend McLeod had suspected he had there, and alerted the local police that they would be attempting to make the arrest.
 Kimball left in his pickup truck at mid-afternoon March 14, followed by federal marshals in an unmarked car.